Zeolith und der Pferdedarm – was Tierforschung und Praxis gemeinsam bestätigen (4/5)

 Cerbu et al. (2020) · Calves · peer-reviewed

-Zeolite reduces diarrhea and improves stool quality
+Zeolite reduces diarrhea and improves fecal quality

 Note: DOI: 10.3390/ani10122284

-Bartko et al. (1995) · Calves · large-scale study
+Bartko et al. (1995) · Calves · Large-scale study

 Diarrhea rate reduced from 68.7% to 18%